 Argentina Country Report

 Although reclaiming sovereignty over the Falkland Islands from the United Kingdom is a longstanding foreign policy priority, Argentina's much-reduced military capabilities and political considerations make another attempt to take the islands by force very unlikely.
-Foreign ships operating in the disputed area face a low risk of seizure, but military confrontation is highly improbable, given the UK's marked military superiority and sharp cuts in Argentina's military budget.
+Foreign ships operating in the disputed area face a low risk of seizure, but military confrontation is highly improbable, given the UK's marked military superiority and Argentina's reduced military budget.
 In recognition of this, Argentina has reiterated it will keep pursuing its claim through diplomatic channels.
 The issue will continue to be raised at the United Nations and regional groups.

 No vaccinations are required to enter the country.